You might have noticed that I’m very focused on making sure that my clients make money. In fact, my strapline is

 - Put 40k a year into a pension plan as we’re a bit late starting to pay into a pension at age 45

 Sounds boring…but think how secure you’d feel if you could get to this kind of level of profit, and be able to plan for the future.

-What to do when you have worked out your ultimate target income
+What to do when you have worked out your ultimate success income

 Firstly, don’t worry that you haven’t reached it yet!
 It’s good to have a target in mind, even if your business isn’t producing anything like this kind of profit yet.
 We can work on getting you there, even if it takes a while to do that.

 The important thing right now is to set your targets for your three different levels of income, and then work towards your success income.

 Start thinking about whether it’s possible to get to that kind of post-tax profit with your current business model.
 If your business is just you, and you’re selling your time, you might have to think again about how you’re going to change things around to get to that level of income without having to work 25 hours a day.
 Are you going to take on more staff, change to a more scalable model, or drastically increase your prices?
 Or all three of these, in which case, which is first?

 Do you need some help with that?